What is the Medical Device Information Analysis and Sharing (MDIAS) initiative?

 MDIAS is governed by a MDIAS Governing Committee (GC), which is comprised of representation from:

-- Large and Small Medical Device Manufacturer
+- Large and Small Medical Device Manufacturers

-- A Healthcare Organization
+- A Hospital System

 - FDA’s Center for Devices and Radiological Health

 This group provides oversight and makes key decisions regarding the MDIAS program.
-The GC is also comprised of two strategic advisors to aid in oversight of MDIAS.

 Data Sharing and Protection